CEI-lab/ece3400-2017/docs/lab4.md

 char data = 2;
 ```

- It is up to you, again, whether or not you pack this information.
  As in the first exercise, modify the Getting Started sketch to send, receive, and display the sent information using the Serial Monitor.

 Keep in mind though that even if one method may seem easier to implement, there may be unexpected overhead in other elements of the project.
 Ask yourself how your choice for this portion of the project affects the robot’s logic as well as the video controller logic.
 What happens if a packet is dropped?
-Again, how will the Auto-ACK feature affect this?
+Again, how will enabling the Auto-ACK feature affect this?

 **Sending robot position**
 The FPGA team has been working to draw a grid that shows the current position of the robot.